massimobonanni/mslearn-azure-developer/instructions/azure-cosmos-db/01-comosdb-create-resources-sdk.md

         public string? name { get; set; }
         public string? description { get; set; }
     }

-    public class Program
-    {
-        // Cosmos DB account URL - replace with your actual Cosmos DB account URL static string cosmosDbAccountUrl = "documentEndpoint";

-        // Cosmos DB account key - replace with your actual Cosmos DB account key static string accountKey = "primaryKey";

-        // Name of the database to create or use static string databaseName = "myDatabase";

-        // Name of the container to create or use static string containerName = "myContainer";

-        public static async Task Main(string[] args)
-        {
-            // Create the Cosmos DB client using the account URL and key

-            try
-            {
-                // Create a database if it doesn't already exist

-                // Create a container with a specified partition key

-                // Define a typed item (Product) to add to the container

-                // Add the item to the container
-                // The partition key ensures the item is stored in the correct partition

-            }
-            catch (CosmosException ex)
-            {
-                // Handle Cosmos DB-specific exceptions
-                // Log the status code and error message for debugging Console.WriteLine($"Cosmos DB Error: {ex.StatusCode} - {ex.Message}");
-            }
-            catch (Exception ex)
-            {
-                // Handle general exceptions
-                // Log the error message for debugging Console.WriteLine($"Error: {ex.Message}");
-            }
-        }
-    }
     ```

+Next, you add code in specified areas of the projects to create the: client, database, container, and add a sample item to the container.

 ### Add code to create the client and perform operations

-In this section of the exercise you add code in specified areas of the projects to create the: client, database, container, and add a sample item to the container.

-1. Add the following code in the space after the **// Create the Cosmos DB client using the account URL and key** comment.
+1. Add the following code in the space after the **// CREATE THE COSMOS DB CLIENT USING THE ACCOUNT URL AND KEY** comment.
 This code defines the client used to connect to your Azure Cosmos DB account.

     ```csharp
     CosmosClient client = new(